Cynthia Bathurst

-Cynthia Bathurst (born in Birmingham, Alabama) is an animal welfare advocate, winner of a national veterinary award, and founder and director of Safe Humane Chicago, a nonprofit which includes the first of its kind Court Case Dog Program.
+Cynthia Bathurst (born in Albion, Michigan) is an animal welfare advocate, winner of a national veterinary award, and founder and CEO of Safe Humane, also doing business as Safe Humane Chicago, a nonprofit which includes the first of its kind Court Case Dog Program.

 Education

 Bathurst is a 1974 graduate, with a bachelor's degree in mathematics, of the University of Alabama.
 While at Alabama, she was one of two students who in 1973 were given the Algernon Sydney Sullivan Award for "their excellence of character and service to humanity."
 In 1979 she received her doctorate degree in English from the University of Iowa.

 Animal advocacy

-Bathurst worked in mathematics research and analysis for 25 years while volunteering in animal welfare until 2007 when she founded Safe Humane Chicago, a community-wide coalition of government agencies, religious groups, police, animal welfare groups that operates under the Dog Advisory Work Group, or D.A.W.G., a court advocacy program, also founded by Bathurst, to help curb violence against animals by focusing on the principle that a safe community is a humane one.
+Bathurst worked in mathematics research and analysis for 25 years while volunteering in neighborhood groups and animal welfare until 2007 when she founded Safe Humane Chicago, a community-wide coalition of government agencies, community organizations, animal welfare groups that initially operated under the Dog Advisory Work Group, or D.A.W.G., a neighborhood committee and court advocacy program, also founded by Bathurst, to help curb violence against animals by focusing on the principle that a safe community is a humane one.

 In 2008, she was named national director of the animal welfare group Best Friends Animal Society's Project Safe Humane program.

 The Chicago Tribune, in a profile of Bathurst, wrote, "Over a quarter-century, she has built relationships with law enforcement and child and animal welfare officials, government and church leaders, and people in the business world, and she draws on that pool of expertise when there's a problem to be solved."
 The Tribune also reported that more than 60 groups have lined up behind Bathurst to get an anti-violence message out to citizens in high-crime areas.
 She testified at Chicago's City Hall during a November 2009 licensing committee session considering a dog-limit ordinance, which was voted down that day.

 Tails Magazine described her as, "A legendary local community organizer (who) envisions a safer world for people through compassion for animals."
 And a USA Today article quoted community leaders, including Bathurst, about their fight against dogfighting.